belak/gitdir/README.md

 ## Repo Creation

-For any repo defined in the config, on the first access of that repo (push or pull), it will be created automatically.
+All repos defined in the config are created when the config is loaded.
+At runtime, if implicit repos are enabled, trying to access a repo where you have admin access will implicitly create it.